ccoenraets/salesforce-lightning-tutorial/index.md

 ## What You Will Learn

 - Enable Lightning Components in your Salesforce org
-- Create an Apex Controller that exposes data and logic to Lightning applications
+- Create an Apex Controller that exposes data and logic to Lightning Applications
 - Create a Lightning Application
 - Create Lightning Components
 - Create Lightning Events